tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 generating a ClientHello message.
 These are described below ({{config-extensions}}).

-The client-facing server advertises a sequence ECH configurations to clients, serialized as follows.
+The client-facing server advertises a sequence of ECH configurations to clients, serialized as follows.

 ~~~~